 I could go on and on about the importance of Magnesium, but I hope you get the point.
 However, today I want to focus on lowering your blood pressure.

-If you didn’t already know, 1 out of 3 Americans (33%) suffer from high blood pressure (hypertension).3 … which can increase your risk of having a heart attack or stroke.
-Sadly, ½ of these people don’t even know they have hypertension and less than 20% have this under control.3
+If you didn’t already know, 1 out of 3 Americans (33%) suffers from blood pressure problems.3 … Sadly, ½ of these people don’t even know they have heart problems, and less than 20% have this under control.3

-- 69% lower risk of type 2 diabetes
+- 69% lower risk of blood sugar problems

 - 42% lower risk for CAC, which is the hardening of your arteries.